Runner's Footprints

 • Exercise in the early morning or evening when air temperature is likely to be cooler.

-• Drink plenty of fluids.
+• Drink plenty of fluids with electrolytes.
 Very critical.

 • Know the symptoms of heat stress.
-If you have these symptoms stop, get cool, and rehydrate: nausea, dizziness, headache, chills, brain fog, muscle cramps, extreme out of breath, reduction or cessation of sweating.
+If you have these symptoms, stop, get cool, and rehydrate: nausea, dizziness, headache, chills, brain fog, muscle cramps, extreme out of breath, reduction or cessation of sweating.

 What kind of clothing will keep me cool and protected?